-The origins of the Proto-Anatolians are often treated as one of the more obscure problems in Indo-European archaeogenetics, but the genetic data may be less ambiguous than this framing suggests.
-Since Anatolian is widely regarded as the earliest-splitting branch of Indo-European, the relevant question is whether the earlier Eneolithic steppe-related ancestry behind Yamnaya, especially the Caucasus-Lower Volga or CLV component, also moved south of the Caucasus and into Anatolia.
-For this purpose, I use Progress-2 specifically as a practical proxy for the north Caucasus-facing part of this Eneolithic steppe-related ancestry.
+The origins of the Proto-Anatolians are often treated as one of the more obscure problems, but the genetic data may be not that ambigous.
+Anatolian is regarded as the earliest-splitting branch of “Indo-European”, and its divergence is deep enough that some linguists distinguish a pre–Proto-Indo-European stage, sometimes called “Indo-Anatolian”, from the Proto-Indo-European reconstructed from the non-Anatolian branches.
+Under either framing, the relevant question is the same: whether the earlier Eneolithic steppe-related ancestry behind Yamnaya, particularly the Caucasus–Lower Volga (CLV) component, also moved south of the Caucasus into Anatolia.
+For this purpose, I use Progress-2 specifically as proxy for the north Caucasus-facing part of this Eneolithic steppe-related ancestry, since it sits directly at the northern end of the Caucasus and therefore serves as a good proxy for groups that may have passed through the region.

 Languages are obviously not genetics, and ancient DNA does not identify speech communities by itself.
-But this caveat should not become a license to ignore demographic evidence whenever it points in an inconvenient direction.
-A repeated, statistically supported ancestry signal along a coherent geographic route is not proof of language, but it is evidence about movement and population formation.
-If competing scenarios are allowed to rest on linguistic reconstruction, archaeological interpretation, and historical inference, then genetic evidence should not be excluded simply because it is probabilistic rather than deductive.
+But this caveat should not become a license to ignore genetic evidence whenever it points in a direction one does not prefer.
+A repeated, statistically supported ancestry pattern along a coherent geographic route is not proof of language, but it is evidence about movement and population formation.
+If competing scenarios are allowed to rest on linguistic reconstruction, archaeological interpretation, and historical inference, then genetic evidence should not be excluded.
+If anything, it is more grounded than any of these.

 In this post, I will show possible evidence for an eastern route into Anatolia, through or around the Caucasus.